data-djinn/second_cerebrum/Projects/Software Design Patterns.md

 - delegate the building logic to an entirely different class

 ### Factory: use a function to instantiate an object for you
+- provides an interface for creating objects in a superclas, but allows subclasses to allter the type of objects that will be created

 ## Structural: how objects relate to each other
 ### Facade: simplified API to hide low-level details in your code base
 - example: u